 Life's Two Sure Things: Death and NYC Property Tax Increases

-Over the past ten years, property taxes in the New York City have gone up three times as faster than household incomes.
+Over the past ten years, property taxes in New York City have gone up three times as faster than household incomes.
 These drastic increases are affecting every income group, from the wealthy to the poor, and it's low-income households that are getting hit hardest by higher property taxes.
-According to the New York City Comptroller’s Office, from 2005 through 2015 the percentage of household income going to property taxes has almost doubled, increasing from 6.6% to a whopping 12.7%.
-According to the New York City Department of Finance, property taxes are the single largest source of revenue for the city.
+According to the New York City Comptroller's Office, from 2005 through 2015, the percentage of household income going to property taxes has almost doubled, increasing from 6.6% to a whopping 12.7%.
+According to the NYC Department of Finance, property taxes are the single largest source of revenue for the city.
 In 2016 they brought in over $26 billion to city coffers.
 No wonder they keep going up.

 An Array of Additional Real Estate Taxes to Ruin Your Day

 It's not just property taxes, with their ever-increasing rates, hitting property owners in New York City.
 City officials have come up with an array of additional real estate related taxes to suck every possible dollar out of a property owner's pockets.
 The lyrics to the 1960's Beatles song "Taxman" nicely captures how tax officials approach real estate taxes in the Big Apple:

 If you drive a car, I'll tax the street

 If you try to sit, I will tax the seat

 If you get too cold, I'll tax the heat